Skip to main content

 'render_template' => get_template_directory() . '/blocks/hero/template.php',

-Inside the template file, you have full access to the 3 parameters, just like render_callback:
+Inside the template file, you have full access to these parameters, just like render_callback:

-• $attributes: the block attributes, which have all the block settings and fields data.
+• $attributes: the block attributes, which have all the block settings and fields' data.
+Attributes are automatically prepared for you so you can access them directly.

 So, inside the blocks/hero/template.php, you can write: